scalabli/quo/docs/parse.rst

 That should be easy to follow.
 I’ve added that last output so you can see the sort of flexibility you get, i.e. mixing long form options with short form ones.

-Before we conclude, you probably want to tell your users the main purpose of your program, just in case they don’t know:
+Before we conclude, you probably want to tell your users the main purpose of your program, just in case they don’t know

 .. code:: python

    from quo.parse import Parser

    parser = Parser(description="calculate X to the power of Y")

    group = parser.add_mutually_exclusive_group()